HanetakaChou/PatriotEngine/docs/OIT.md

 For the current hardware, we can immediately implement the RMW operation by the UAV/StorageImage.
 However, things are far from simple.
 In general, the RMW operations performed on the fragments corresponding to the same pixel should be mutually exclusive to ensure the correctness.

 Although the API guarantees the order and dependency of different draw calls, the GPU designers always tend to full explore the parallelism to improve the performance.
-In general, the GPU may still execute these draw calls in parallel and merely synchronize at some point.
+In general, the GPU may still execute these draw calls in parallel and merely synchronize at some points.

 The API doesn't guarantee the order or dependency of the executions of the fragments (corresponding to the same pixel) inside the same draw call.
 Evidently, the executions can be considered to be parallel since the GPU is intrinsically parallel.